cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 | ARS1 | 1/ propagate the default route + the AVS ranges learnt from the AVS NVA to the On-Prem over ER and to the Spoke VNETs (with Next-Hop = AzFW), 2/ advertise the OnPrem + the H&S VNET ranges to the FW NVA |
 |ARS2 | 1/ propagate the default route + the On-Prem + the H&S VNET ranges to AVS, 2/ advertise the AVS ranges to the AVS NVA |

-The AVS NVA will:
-1. originate and advertise the default route
-2. learn the AVS ranges from ARS2 and forward them to ARS1
-3. for these routes, [the Next-Hop is updated](https://learn.microsoft.com/en-us/azure/route-server/next-hop-ip) to be the Azure Firewall
-4. forward the On-Prem and H&S VNET ranges to ARS2 (the Next-Hop remains unchanged and will be the AVS NVA NIC facing the ARS).

 :arrow_right: **a 0/0 UDR pointing to the AzFW** for the internet connectivity and GW route propagation disabled are required on the AVS NVA NIC to ARS1.

-ARS1 will:
-1. propagate the default route + the AVS ranges learnt from the AVS NVA:
-    - to the On-Prem over ER
-    - to the Spoke VNETs (with Next-Hop = AzFW)
-2. advertise the OnPrem + the hub and spoke VNET ranges to the AVS NVA

-ARS2 will:
-1. propagate the default route + the On-Prem + the H&S VNET ranges to AVS
-2. advertise the AVS ranges to the AVS NVA

-:arrow_right: UDRs towards the AVS ranges will be required on the Hub VNet GW subnet to force the On-Prem traffic to AVS through the AzFW.
+:arrow_right: UDRs towards the AVS ranges must be configured on the Hub VNet GW subnet to force the On-Prem traffic to AVS through the AzFW.